JDBDT/jdbdt/src/site/markdown/DataSets.md

 ## Read-only data sets
 <a name="ReadOnly"></a>

 Data sets are marked as read-only when they are set as [database snapshots](DBAssertions.html#Snapshots).
-After a data set is marked read-only, attempts to modify it will result in `org.jdbdt.InvalidOperationException` being thrown.
+Any attempt to modify a read-only data set will lead cause an `InvalidOperationException`.

 ## Summary of methods
 <a name="MethodReference"></a>